The “75k Mile List”

 Thermostats and Housings

-6cyl and e34 V8′s.
-The factory thermostat housing can eventually crack causing cooling system failure.
-Replacement with an aluminum housing, or replacing with the new composite units every 60k or so will prevent problems.
+Symptoms: Car running hot or cold.
+For 6 cylinder cars and E34 V8s, the factory thermostat housing can eventually crack causing cooling system failure.
+Replacement with aluminum housing, or with the new composite units every 60k miles will prevent problems.
 We also recommend replacing the thermostat while the housing is off.
-Later e39′s have electronically controlled MAP cooling thermostats.
-These will eventually fail and will generally throw a check engine light.
-When this happens, the engine is running about 10 degrees hotter, and this hurts mileage and will eventually hurt the engine.
+Later E39s have electronically controlled MAP cooling thermostats.
+These will eventually fail as indicated by the check engine light.
+When this happens, the engine is running approximately 10 degrees hotter.
+This hurts mileage and will eventually hurt the engine.

 Fan Clutch Failure

+Symptom: Fan clutch shows low resistance after driving (while the engine is still warm) when manually turning the fan clutch.
 Most fan clutches fail between 80 and 100k miles.
-They provide the primary cooling for your car, and are easy for us to diagnose.
+They provide the primary cooling for your car and are easy for us to diagnose.

 Accessory Belt and Tensioner Failure

-Worn tensioners and idler pullies will sound like a squealing noise from the engine bay.
-Belts should be inspected for cracks regularly.
-If a belt happens to snap, the cooling system will fail as the water pump will cease to operate.
-Power steering and the alternator will also fail to work.
-Again, pull over and shut the car off immediately should you suspect a belt failure or see the temperature gauge rise past the 3/4 mark.
+Symptoms: Squealing noise from the engine bay and/or cracks in the belts, temperature gauge rising above the ¾ mark.
+If a belt snaps, the cooling system will fail as the water pump ceases to operate.
+Power steering and alternator will also fail.
+If you suspect belt failure or see the temperature gauge rise past the 3/4 mark TURN THE CAR OFF IMMEDIATELY AND CALL A TOW TRUCK.

-Prevalent on all BMWs, a burning oil smell could indicate a leaky valve cover gasket.
-If the condition continues unchecked, oil can seep into the spark plug holes and damage the ignition coils, resulting in costly replacement.
-Replacement of this inexpensive gasket is a good idea when changing sparkplugs as the coilpacks will already be out.
+Symptom: Burning oil smell.
+Prevalent on all BMWs.
+If uncorrected, oil can seep into the spark plug holes and damage the ignition coils, resulting in costly replacement.
+Edge recommends replacing this inexpensive gasket when changing sparkplugs as the coilpacks will already be exposed.

 O2 Sensor Failure

-Poor mileage, poor idle and flat spots in the power curve could be caused by bad O2 sensors.
-Even if your car isn’t throwing a check engine light, they may not be performing optimally.
+Symptoms: Poor mileage, poor idle and flat spots in the power curve.
+Even if your check engine light is on, your car may not be performing optimally.
 BMW recommends replacing the O2 sensors every 100k miles.
 Extended high-RPM running/racing and high-performance chips may shorten the replacement cycle.

 Clogged and Dirty Pollen Filter

-If the flow of air out of the air conditioning and heater system is not as strong as it used to be, it strongly suggests the pollen microfilter of your car has become dirty and clogged over time.
-A damp and musky smell can also indicate a dirty filter.
+Symptoms: Reduced flow of air from A/C or heater, and/or damp and musky smell.
+If either symptom is evident, it’s likely that the pollen microfilter of your car has become dirty and clogged over time.
 This is a service II replacement item.